Renee Montoya: Fictional character biography

 Renee Montoya, as she appeared in Batman: The Animated Series and The New Batman Adventures.

 Montoya was created for Batman: The Animated Series by Bruce Timm, Paul Dini, and Mitch Brian, as described in the series bible.
 She first appears as a uniformed officer partnered with Harvey Bullock.
 In the follow-up series The New Batman Adventures, Montoya is promoted from police officer to detective.
 She also makes a cameo appearance in Batman & Mr. Freeze: SubZero.
-The comic series Gotham Central describes Montoya as the daughter of immigrants from the Dominican Republic (therefore making her Dominican-American).
+The comic series Gotham Central describes Montoya as the daughter of immigrants from the Dominican Republic, making her Dominican-American.

 Renee is a recurring character in the Batman-related comics after Batman #475 (March 1992).
 After she is promoted to homicide detective by Commissioner Gordon, Renee is partnered with Harvey Bullock.
 After Bullock is promoted to Lieutenant, Crispus Allen becomes Renee's new partner.

 Gotham City is destroyed by an earthquake in Cataclysm and closed off from the rest of the United States in the No Man's Land story arc.
 Montoya and Bullock are two of the many Gotham police officers to stay behind with James Gordon to keep the peace among the people who remain.

 Renee is the focus of an uneasy truce between Gordon's forces and the crime boss Two-Face.
 She reaches out to Two-Face's Harvey Dent persona in helping with aid and relief efforts, and he falls in love with her.
 In fact, he keeps her restrained in his headquarters against her will.
 She becomes involved when Two-Face puts James Gordon on trial for perceived wrongdoing.
 Renee persuades Two-Face to offer a more fair trial, giving Gordon a defense lawyer.
 Dent takes on this role and convinces Two-Face to free everyone.

 Gotham City is later re-opened thanks to humanitarian efforts spearheaded by Lex Luthor.
-Renee, Gordon, Bullock and the surviving officers are re-instated as a police official.
+Renee, Gordon, Bullock and the surviving officers are re-instated as police officials.

 In "Officer Down", Renee is hit hard by a murder attempt on Gordon, and when the assassin walks free, goes to seek vengeance.
 However, Bullock catches her in the act and persuades her not to pull the trigger, telling her that revenge is not worth her career.